hustf/MechanicalUnits.jl/README.md

 ### Convenient units in the REPL
 Using units should be quick, nice and easy.
-That's the aim of this package, built on a slight modification of [Unitful.jl](https://github.com/hustf/Unitful.jl).
+That's the aim of this package, built on a slight [modification](https://github.com/hustf/Unitfu.jl).of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).

 We enhance readability with colors, and we don't throw errors at meaningful input:
 ```